Vaccination and Health Procedures

 In order to meet the physical and emotional needs of our students, Long Trail provides support and educational services for our community.
 This includes coordinating with outside healthcare professionals.

-If a student becomes ill or injured while at school, s/he must go to he Dean of Students or, during athletics, a coach.
+If a student becomes ill or injured while at school, s/he must go to the School Nurse or, during athletics, a coach.
 S/he may not leave campus without an adult’s knowledge and permission.
 A parent or guardian will be contacted if it is necessary for a student to go home.

 Vaccination and Immunization Policy

-Beginning with the 2019-20 school year, students from new families must be fully vaccinated according to the State of Vermont, unless one of the following criteria is met:
+A schedule of required vaccinations under Vermont state law is available from the school or your pediatrician.
+Students from new families must be fully vaccinated according to the State of Vermont, unless this criteria is met: